 OS: Mac OS X

 We already learned about the file types that PowerPoint 365 for Mac can save to.
-But when you go and look at the file types that PowerPoint 365 for Mac can open, you'll find that there's no drop-down list in the Open dialog box that you can see in Figure 1.
-All files within any navigated folder are shown, and the only way you understand that a particular file type can be opened is because those files are not grayed out.
+But when you go and look at the file types that PowerPoint can open, you'll find that there's no drop-down list in the Open dialog box, as shown in Figure 1, below.
+All files within any navigated folder are shown, and the only way you understand that a particular file type can be opened is because those files are not greyed out.

 Figure 1: Open file types in PowerPoint 365 for Mac